Löffel mit pulverförmigem Kollagen aus einer Dose – Nahaufnahme einer Hand, die Nahrungsergänzungspulver entnimmt.

 Why the timing can be interesting

-The intake of hydrolyzed collagen peptides can therefore be a useful supplement to the normal diet.
+Therefore, the intake of hydrolyzed collagen peptides can be a useful addition to a normal diet.

-Whether in the morning, after training or in the evening: the choice of time can be based on individual goals.
+Whether in the morning, after training or in the evening: The choice of time can depend on individual goals.

 1. In the morning – For an active start

-Many people prefer to take collagen on an empty stomach , as this may make absorption in the small intestine more efficient.
+Many people prefer to take collagen on an empty stomach , as this could make absorption in the small intestine particularly efficient.

-Practical: Collagen can be stirred tastelessly into coffee, tea or smoothies .
+Conveniently, collagen can be stirred into coffee, tea or smoothies without leaving a taste .

 2. Before or after training – support for muscles and joints